There are many reasons to become a member of The American Legion, and several ways to join:

 More important than material benefits, your membership in The American Legion is a tangible way to honor the other men and women who have sacrificed so much for our country.
 It's the best way to help preserve programs that benefit you, our nation and our fellow veterans.

 The true value of joining The American Legion can't be measured in dollars and cents.
 It is a unique way of being a part of something bigger than any individual.

-If you are on active duty today, serving honorably, anywhere in the world, or have served honorably during any eligible war eras, become a member of The American Legion!
+If you are on active duty today, serving honorably, anywhere in the world, or have served honorably during any time since World War II, become a member of The American Legion!

 We're veterans just like you, nearly 3 million strong, who care about America, veterans and their families and our nation's youth.
 The Legion is a powerful voice in Washington dedicated to preserving the rights we've all earned - and were promised - by service to our nation in uniform.